Environmental Technician

 Education & Training

-• A university degree or college diploma in environmental studies or a related field is required.
+• A college diploma or university degree in environmental science, agriculture, or a related field is usually required.
+Hands-on field experience is also important.

 100all